 Executive Branch members must establish when they will be in the office working by designating time on their Outlook calendars.
 This should be noted as “Office Hours”.

-Any Student Government business that may need to be conducted outside of office hours must bust be approved by the President or Vice President and respective advisor.
+Any Student Government business that may need to be conducted outside of regular office hours must bust be approved by the President or Vice President and respective advisor.

 Executive Cabinet and Executive Staff members should seek approval from the President and may not work outside office hours if the respective advisor does not approve.